jalvarez54/JowChat/main/Cdf54.Ja.SignalR.Chat/ReadMe.txt

 // NB
 ////////////////////////////////////////////////////////////////////////////////////////////////////////
 - Elements like application settings, IIS virtual path are only resolved on server side.
-    It's not possible to retrive those values in JS on client side.
+    It's not possible to retreive those values in JS on client side.
         ===> Sol:
             Insert functions in _ViewStart.cshtml
                 ex: